 Perfect if you like crime drama, soothing Scottish accents and spectacular Scottish scenery!

 Watch it on Amazon Prime

-Next up is Fleabag, a two series comedy–drama television series created and written by Phoebe Waller-Bridge.
+Next up is Fleabag, a two series comedy–drama created and written by Phoebe Waller-Bridge.
 Daring, brutally honest and relatable.
 Waller-Bridge stars as the titular Fleabag, a free-spirited and sexually active but angry and confused young woman in London.
 It received widespread acclaim from critics, particularly for its writing, acting, and the uniqueness and personality of the title character.

 This one will make you laugh out loud and cry like a baby too.